kristinemlarson/gnssIR_python/README.md

 * The last input is the orbit type.

 If your station name has 9 characters, the code assumes you are looking for a RINEX 3 file.
-It will store the data as the 4 character name.
-Only CDDIS and UNAVCO archives are searched.
+However, it will store the SNR data using the normal 4 character name.
+Only CDDIS and UNAVCO archives are currently searched for RINEX 3.

 The snr options are always two digit numbers.
 Choices are: